technocrat/swingwatch.org/why7.md

 <img src="/assets/img/maps/electoral_map.png" style="width: 100%; display: block;">
 ~~~

 In the 2020 election, there were 49 states (including the District of Columnia and the sub-state districts in each of Maine and Nebraska) won by a margin of greater than 3.2%.
-Only **seven states** were decided by a margin of less than 3.2%. *Assuming* that each candidate retains all states won in the 2020 election except for the swing states, President Harris begins with 225 electoral votes, and former President Trump begins with 220 electoral votes[^1] using the 2024 Electoral College allocation.
+Only **seven states** were decided by a margin of less than 3.2%. *Assuming* that each candidate retains all states won in the 2020 election except for the swing states, Vicr President Harris begins with the 226 electoral votes won by President Biden, excluding the swing states, and former President Trump begins with 221 electoral votes[^1] using the 2024 Electoral College allocation.
 The scenario table following shows the result of a Harris win of each of the possible combinations of outcomes in those states.

 These are the states that are widely discussed as swing states for 2024.
 * **PA** 19 votes (down from 20 in the 2020 election)